A DUI Attorney in Belleville, IL can Help Protect Your Child’s Future

 For the purposes of the felony charge, the ID or driver’s license must be produced by someone other than a government office, so borrowing an ID wouldn’t count.
 However, if you have an ID made or buy a fake ID, then you could face a felony if you’re caught.
 You could face a Class 4 felony as well as up to three years in prison and fines of up to $25,000.

 As you can see, Illinois takes the use of a fake or borrowed ID very seriously and will penalize those who do so harshly.
 If you are accused of committing one of these crimes, it’s in your best interests to have a criminal law attorney in St. Clair County on your side as soon as possible.
 Failing to defend yourself could mean facing penalties for a crime you didn’t commit or didn’t understand that you were committing.
-With good help, you may be able to reduce or eliminate the charges and protect your rights.
+With good help from a DUI Attorney in Belleville, IL, you may be able to reduce or eliminate the charges and protect your rights.